alexhstrickland/README_Generator/output/README.md

   ```

   ## Questions
-  For any questions about the project, please contact me at d or visit my GithHub profile [alex](https://github.com/alex)
+  For any questions about the project, please contact me at alexxxxx or visit my GithHub profile [alex](https://github.com/alex)